Alpha-NML Universal Predictors: Abstract

 \section{Abstract}

-Inspired by Sibson's $\alpha$-mutual information, we introduce a new class of universal predictors that depend on a real parameter $\alpha\geq 1$.
-This class interpolates two well-known predictors, the mixture estimator, that includes the Laplace and the Krichevsky-Trofimov predictors, and the Normalized Maximum Likelihood (NML) estimator.
-We point out some advantages of this class of predictors and study its performance from two complementary viewpoints: (1) we analyze it in terms of worst-case regret, as an approximation of the optimal NML, for the class of discrete memoryless sources; (2) we discuss its optimality when the maximal R\'{e}nyi divergence is considered as a regret measure, which can be interpreted operationally as a middle way between the standard average and worst-case regret measures.
-Finally, we study how our class of predictors relates to other generalizations of NML, such as Luckiness NML and Conditional NML.
+Inspired by the connection between classical regret measures employed in universal prediction and R\'{e}nyi divergence, we introduce a new class of universal predictors that depend on a real parameter $\alpha\geq 1$.
+This class interpolates two well-known predictors, the mixture estimators, that include the Laplace and the Krichevsky-Trofimov predictors, and the Normalized Maximum Likelihood (NML) estimator.
+We point out some advantages of this new class of predictors and study its benefits from two complementary viewpoints: (1) we prove its optimality when the maximal R\'{e}nyi divergence is considered as a regret measure, which can be interpreted operationally as a middle ground between the standard average and worst-case regret measures; (2) we discuss how it can be employed when NML is not a viable option, as an alternative to other predictors such as Luckiness NML.
+Finally, we apply the $\alpha$-NML predictor to the class of discrete memoryless sources (DMS), where we derive simple formulas to compute the predictor and analyze its asymptotic performance in terms of worst-case regret.